YggNode/yggnode/README.md

 # YggNode
 Kind of CDN for rss feed and .torrent files concerned

+# Installation :
+You have just to download [this file](https://raw.githubusercontent.com/YggNode/yggnode/main/init.sh) to install automatically all server dependencies and requirements.

+***Be carefull to execute it as root in root home directory***

+It's dangerous but in future, such requirement will not be required

+# Details

 Flask server available for requests from RSS clients such as for example [qBittorrent](https://github.com/qbittorrent/qBittorrent) or [Jackett](https://github.com/Jackett/Jackett)

 Grab original RSS feed from Yggtorrent.li using user's dedicated passkey and new .torrent files associated with RSS feed.